AliSayyah/x-ui-english/README.md

 More details about Crontab [here](https://support-acquia.force.com/s/article/360004224494-Cron-time-string-format)
 ## Note for Beginner Devs
 Hey Beginner Developer!
-Appreciate your intrest on playing the codes with this repository.
+Appreciate your interest on playing the codes with this repository.
 I have seen many people who are not much familiar with none of the languages used here, but still need to do some modifications such as translating the UIs to their native language, modifying telegram bot functions and etc...
 But after they are done with all of these code modifications, some of them having hard times converting their code into a binary.
 So they contact me and I have to repeatedly tell them the same procedure.
 So, here's how you can do it by yourself.
 - Head to `Your fork repository link`/actions .
-Enable Github Actions if it isn't yet.
+Enable GitHub Actions if it isn't yet.
-- Click on Relese X-ui under All workflows
+- Click on Release X-ui under All workflows
 - Finally, click Run workflow twice.
-Wait untill the workflow run finishes.
+Wait until the workflow run finishes.
 Once finished, you will find a release packages with your modifications at `Your fork repository link`/releases

 If you are looking to modify Telegram Bot functions, the Bot's code lives at `/web/service/telegram.go`